pmp-library/pmp-library/docs/codingstyle.md

 function of a `std::vector`.
 Use the C++11 `auto` keyword to let the compiler determine the proper types.

+## Structs vs. Classes

+Use plain structs for data objectes providing nothing but a collection of other data types, e.g., a collection of parameters passed to a functions.
+Such a struct should not contain any further functionality than what is required for construction, destruction, or initialization.
+In contrast to class member variables, struct members do not have a `m_` prefix.

 ## Scoping

 Localize variable scope and avoid declaring all variables at the beginning of a